iburzynski/react-ts-tutorial/README.md

 - Overuse may cause reduced:
   - **performance:** updating context can trigger unnecessary re-renders of all consuming components
   - **reusability:** components become tightly coupled with the context they implicitly depend on
-  - **readability:** introduces indirection in data flow, as source of data may not be apparent when looking at a consuming component
+  - **readability:** introduces indirection in data flow, so source of data may not be apparent when looking at a consuming component
   - **scalability:** context increases complexity and makes code harder to scale and debug